Akshat2512/AI-Voice-Assistant/README.md

 - **FastAPI**: To handle continuous streams of audio efficiently on server side.
 - **HTML, CSS and Javascript**: For creating web-based UI for the Chatbot and add styling and interactivity to the web-app.
-- **OpenAI**: Various OpenAI Models utilized to provide AI responses based on user's text and voice input.
+- **AI models**: Various AI models utilized to provide AI responses based on user's text and voice input.

-### OpenAI Models
+### AI Models

-- **Whisper-1**: Used for speech-to-text conversion, enabling voice interaction.
-- **GPT-4o**: Utilized for generating natural language responses to user inputs.
+- **Gemini 2.0 Flash**: Utilized for generating natural language responses to user inputs and speech-to-text conversion, enabling voice interaction.
-- **DALL-E 3**: Employed for creating images from textual descriptions provided by users.
+- **black-forest-labs/FLUX.1-schnell-Free**: Employed for creating images from textual descriptions provided by users.

 ## Features

-- **Speech Recognition**: Implemented using OpenAI's Whisper-1 model to convert user speech to text accurately.
+- **Speech Recognition**: Implemented using Gemini 2.0 Flash model to convert user speech to text accurately.
-- **Text Response Generation**: Integrated OpenAI's GPT-4o model to handle text-based queries, ensuring conversational relevance and coherence.
+- **Text Response Generation**: Integrated Google's Gemini model to handle text-based queries, ensuring conversational relevance and coherence.
-- **Text-to-Image Generation**: Leveraged DALL-E 3 to transform user-provided text into high-quality images.
+- **Text-to-Image Generation**: Leveraged black-forest's model to transform user-provided text into high-quality images.
 - **Continuous Audio Streaming**: Used FastAPI to handle continuous streams of audio, enabling real-time processing and interaction on server side.
 - **Memory Retention Feature**: Implemented a chat memory management feature for each user, ensuring that the chat conversation is maintained in memory as long as the backend instance is running.